-Fast mitigation of HFCs combined with mitigation of the other short-lived climate pollutants (SLCPs) - black carbon, methane, and tropospheric ozone - can avoid 0.6° C of future warming by 2050, and up to 1.5° C by end-of-century, with HFC mitigation contributing one-third of the avoided warming by end-of-century.20 See Figure 3.
+Fast mitigation of HFCs combined with mitigation of the other short-lived climate pollutants (SLCPs) - black carbon, methane, and tropospheric ozone - can avoid $0.6^{\circ}$ C of future warming by 2050, and up to $1.5^{\circ}$ C by end-of-century, with HFC mitigation contributing one-third of the avoided warming by end-of-century.
+See Figure 5.

 Fast action to phase down all four SLCPs "would cut the cumulative warming since 2005 by 50% at 2050 and by 60% at 2100....
-Based on our high HFC growth scenarios, the contribution to the avoided warming at 2100 due to HFC emission control is about 40% of that due to CO_2 emission control."21
+Based on our high HFC growth scenarios, the contribution to the avoided warming at 2100 due to HFC emission control is about 40% of that due to $CO_2$ emission control."

 Reducing HFCs and the other SLCPs can significantly reduce future climate impacts, including slowing sea-level rise.
-Recent research led by Professor Veerabhadran Ramanathan at Scripps Institution of Oceanography, University of California, San Diego, calculates that cutting SLCPs can reduce the rate of sea-level rise by almost 20% by 2050 and nearly 25% by 2100; adding immediate and aggressive CO_2 mitigation can double the end-of-century reductions.22 Combined SLCP and CO_2 mitigation can reduce cumulative sea-level rise by 31% in 2100.23 Individual contributions to avoided sea-level rise by 2100 from different mitigation actions are: 29% from CO_2 mitigation and 71% from SLCP mitigation, and 41% from methane mitigation).24
+Research led by Professor Veerabhadran Ramanathan at Scripps Institution of Oceanography, University of California, San Diego, calculates that cutting SLCPs can reduce the rate of sea-level rise by almost 20% by 2050 and nearly 25% by 2100; adding immediate and aggressive CO2 mitigation can double the end-of-century reductions.
+Combined SLCP and CO2 mitigation can reduce cumulative sea-level rise by 31% in 2100.
+Individual contributions to avoided sea-level rise by 2100 from different mitigation actions are: 29% from CO2 mitigation and 71% from SLCP mitigation (13% from HFC mitigation, 17% from black carbon mitigation, and 41% from methane mitigation).

-4. Phasing down HFCs will catalyze significant gains in energy efficiency with additional climate benefits from CO2 reductions
+4. Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions

 In addition to the direct climate benefits from HFC mitigation, a global HFC phasedown will catalyze additional climate benefits through improvements in the energy efficiency of the refrigerators, air conditioners, and other products and equipment that use HFC refrigerants.
 (Complementary measures that encourage consumer choice of energy efficient appliances also would be useful.)
-These efficiency gains will significantly reduce CO_2 emissions.
-Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70-95% of total climate emissions attributable to products using refrigerants.25
+These efficiency gains will significantly reduce $CO_2$ emissions.
+Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70-95% of total climate emissions attributable to products using refrigerants.

-The phase out of CFCs under the Montreal Protocol, which began in the mid-1980s, catalyzed substantial improvements in air conditioning and refrigerant energy efficiency-up to 60% in some subsectors.26 These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency machines.27 When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.28 For example, the U.S. EPA estimated that CFC-free chillers were up to 50% more energy efficient in the U.S. and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.29
+The phaseout of CFCs under the Montreal Protocol, which began in the mid-1980s, catalyzed substantial improvements in air conditioning and refrigerant energy efficiency-up to 60% in some subsectors.
+These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency machines.
+When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.
+For example, the U.S. EPA estimated that CFC-free chillers were up to 50% more energy efficient in the U.S. and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.

 Similar energy efficiency improvements are expected with an HFC phasedown.
-Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.30
+Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.

 A number of global companies that are already making the transition away from HFCs report significant gains in energy efficiency.
-For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to 47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC-based models.31 Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.32
+For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to 47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC-based models.
+Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.